The court process for a misdemeanor DUI may include the following 3 stages:

 - Stage 3 = DUI Trial

-Below our attorneys explain what happens at each stage of the process.
+Watch this video to learn what happens at each stage of the process.

 By clicking on the links below you can skip to the section your most interested in reading.